Sergio Hernandez-Acosta

 Insights: Significant findings include race's influence as a core correlational factor in search decisions and geographical location's (especially east-west coordinates in Austin) connection with the likelihood of searches.
 Moreover, stops' timing, particularly during late-night or early-morning hours, also played a role in search incidents.

-Employed k-means clustering analyses to uncover striking regional disparities in energy consumption, with distinct clusters indicating varying reliance on renewables versus non-renewables.
+Used k-means clustering analyses to uncover striking regional disparities in energy consumption, with distinct clusters indicating varying reliance on renewables versus non-renewables.

 Insights: Wealthier regions tend to consume more renewable energy, as GDP growth facilitates investment in green infrastructure.
 Conversely, larger populations do not consistently correlate with higher renewable energy consumption, indicating other factors at play.